 Design and Contract Documents: 2013

 Rural and Northern residents often face additional health care costs for travel and accommodations when treatment in Winnipeg is required.
 Family separation, isolation and dislocation are added pressures commonly experienced by people travelling for health services.
-A Port In the Storm aimed to provide a forty-room guest facility in Old St. Boniface.
-The building was to feature social support spaces including shared kitchens, laundry, exercise, tele-health stations and common areas.
+A Port In the Storm aimed to provide a 40-room guest facility in Old St. Boniface (Winnipeg).
+The building was to feature social support spaces, including shared kitchens, laundry, exercise, tele-health stations and common areas.
 The business model was planned to enable reduced-cost accommodations based on a “home-away-from-home” concept.
 The facility design included adaptive reuse of 210 Masson, formerly the St. Boniface Normal School, a provincially-designated heritage site.